jundalisay/superbnetlify/content/en/research/indian/gospel/chapter-01b.md

 This time M. felt that his ego was completely crushed.
 He now said to himself: "Yes, he has spoken the truth.
 What need is there for me to teach others?
 Have I known God?
 Do I really love Him?
 'I haven't room enough for myself in my bed, and I am inviting my friend to share it with me!'
 I know nothing about God, yet I am trying to teach others.
 What a shame!
 How foolish I am!
 This is not mathematics or history or literature, that one can teach it to others.
 No, this is the deep mystery of God.
 What he says appeals to me."

-This was M.'s first argument with the Master, and happily his last.

-{{< l a="Ramakrishna" >}}
-You were talking of worshipping the clay image.
-But there is need for that sort of worship.
-God Himself has provided different forms of worship.
-He who is the Lord of the Universe has arranged all these forms to suit different men in different stages of knowledge.

-The mother cooks different dishes to suit the stomachs of her different children.

-Suppose she has 5 children.
-If there is a fish to cook, she prepares various dishes from it - pilau, pickled fish, fried fish, and so on - to suit their different tastes and powers of digestion.
-{{< /l >}}

-M. (humbly): "Yes, sir.
-How, sir, may we fix our minds on God?"

-MASTER: "Repeat God's name and sing His glories, and keep holy company; and now and then visit God's devotees and holy men.
-The mind cannot dwell on God if it is immersed day and night in worldliness, in worldly duties and responsibilities; it is most necessary to go into solitude now and then and think of God.

-To fix the mind on God is very difficult, in the beginning, unless one practises meditation in solitude.
-When a tree is young it should be fenced all around; otherwise it may be destroyed by cattle.
-"To meditate, you should withdraw within yourself or retire to a secluded corner or to the forest.

-And you should always discriminate between the Real and the unreal.
-God alone is real, the Eternal Substance; all else is unreal, that is, impermanent.
-By discriminating thus, one should shake off impermanent objects from the mind."

-M. (humbly):"How ought we to live in the world?"

-MASTER: "Do all your duties, but keep your mind on God.
-Live with all - with wife and children, father and mother - and serve them.
-Treat them as if they were very dear to you, but know in your heart of hearts that they do not belong to you.

-"A maidservant in the house of a rich man performs all the household duties, but her thoughts are fixed on her own home in her native village.
-She brings up her Master's children as if they were her own.
-She even speaks of them as 'my Rāma' or 'my Hari'.

-But in her own mind she knows very well that they do not belong to her at all.

-"The tortoise moves about in the water.
-But can you guess where her thoughts are?

-There on the bank, where her eggs are lying.
-Do all your duties in the world, but keep your mind on God.

-"If you enter the world without first cultivating love for God, you will be entangled more and more.
-You will be overwhelmed with its danger, its grief, its sorrows.
-And the more you think of worldly things, the more you will be attached to them.
-"First rub your hands with oil and then break open the jack-fruit; otherwise they will be smeared with its sticky milk.
-First secure the oil of divine love, and then set your hands to the duties of the world.
-"But one must go into solitude to attain this divine love.
-To get butter from milk you must let it set into curd in a secluded spot; if it is too much disturbed, milk won't turn into curd.
-Next, you must put aside all other duties, sit in a quiet spot, and churn the curd.
-Only then do you get butter.
-"Further, by meditating on God in solitude the mind acquires knowledge, dispassion, and devotion.
-But the very same mind goes downward if it dwells in the world.
-In the world there is only one thought: 'woman and gold'.2
-"The world is water and the mind milk.
-If you pour milk into water they become one;
-you cannot find the pure milk any more.
-But turn the milk into curd and churn it into butter.
-Then, when that butter is placed in water, it will float.
-So, practise spiritual discipline in solitude and obtain the butter of knowledge and love.
-Even if you keep that butter in the water of the world the two will not mix.
-The butter will float.
-Practice of discrimination
-"Together with this, you must practise discrimination.
-'Woman and gold' is impermanent.
-God is the only Eternal Substance.
-What does a man get with money?
-Food, clothes, and a dwelling-place - nothing more.
-You cannot realize God with its help.
-Therefore money can never be the goal of life.
-That is the process of discrimination.
-Do you understand?"
-M: "Yes, sir.
-I recently read a Sanskrit play called Prabodha Chandrodaya.
-It deals with discrimination."
-MASTER: "Yes, discrimination about objects.
-Consider - what is there in money or in a beautiful body?
-Discriminate and you will find that even the body of a beautiful woman consists of bones, flesh, fat, and other disagreeable things.
-Why should a man give up God and direct his attention to such things?
-Why should a man forget God for their sake?"